LOVE IS JUST A FOUR LETTER WORD

 fault" but that's an erroneous assumption you cultivated

-of your confusion and torment might have begun way back then, if
+of your confusion and torment might have begun as a child, if you

-you had an abusive/critical or neglectful mom or dad, and the other
+had a harsh, abusive, critical mom or dad, and the other parent

-wounded by a mother or father, and having their spouse routinely
+wounded by a mother or father, and having the other spouse routinely

 offer 'comfort' by convincing you that this pain you felt

-was really Love, could distort your sense of that emotion,
+was really Love, distorts your sense of this emotion, and

-and screw you up for a lifetime!
-Should you doubt your own parent
+screws you up for a lifetime!
+Should you doubt your own parent on

-on this point, or not accept the lie they fed you?
-How might you
+this point, or not accept the lie they fed you?
+How might you do

 of your pain, you learned to accept that 'loving' came with anguish--and